cwilso/WebMIDIAPIShim/README.md

 #### Use in a browser

-1. Copy the file `WebMIDIAPI.min.js` from the `browser` folder into your project.
+1. Copy the file `WebMIDIAPI.min.js` from the `build` folder into your project.
 2. Optionally you can copy the source map file WebMIDIAPI.min.js.map as well
 3. Add `<script src="/your/path/to/WebMIDIAPI.min.js"></script>` to your html page before the script tag(s) of your own code.

-For debugging purposes you can use the uncompressed version; you can find in the `browser` folder as well.
+For debugging purposes you can use the uncompressed version; you can find in the `build` folder as well.

 After you have added the shim to your HTML page, you can use the Web MIDI API as captured in the specification.